lamini-ai/docs-to-qa/README.md

 --questions_dirpath "<path_to_questions_folder>" \
 --docs_path "<path_to_file>" \
 --qa_path "<path_to_csv_file>" \
---question_system_prompt "You are an expert." \
+--answer_system_prompt "You are an expert." \
---question_prompt_suffix "Write answer:"
+--answer_prompt_suffix "Write answer:"
 ```

 ## 3. Finetune Your Question-Answer LLM